International Women's Day - Kimberley Bray

 Leaning Out of Broken Systems

-The idea that women should have to "lean in" to spaces that were never built for them, instead of questioning why those spaces remain so exclusionary in the first place, is an idea I would like to challenge every person and organisation to consider.
-The problem isn’t that women lack ambition or confidence or leadership skills; we don’t need more Women in Leadership courses to help women “fit in”.
-The issue is that patriarchal systems still dominate workplaces, leadership, and society at large.
+The problem isn’t that women lack ambition, confidence, or leadership skills.
+We don’t need more Women in Leadership courses to teach women how to “fit in”.
+The issue is that patriarchal systems continue to dominate workplaces, leadership, and society at large.

-The alternative to “leaning in” isn’t necessarily giving up; it’s recognising that the problem isn’t women’s lack of effort, confidence, or knowledge, but the systems in place that were never designed for them to succeed.
-Women should have the freedom to "lean out" of toxic environments and instead build, demand, and shape spaces where they are respected, valued, and included on their own terms.
+The alternative isn’t giving up — it’s recognising that the system itself needs to change.
+Women should have the freedom to lean out of toxic environments and instead build, demand, and shape spaces where they are respected and valued on their own terms.

 Leaving the Room to Create Change